CERVICAL LORDOSIS TREATMENT

-When this curve is exaggerated in one way or another, it can affect the tendons, ligaments, muscles, bones, and nerves, and spinal cord in the neck.
-As such, the condition needs to be addressed to prevent injury and further complications.
+When this curve is exaggerated in one way or another, it can affect the tendons, ligaments, muscles, bones, nerves, and spinal cord in the neck.
+As such, you should address the condition to prevent injury and further complications.

-The term “cervical lordosis” normally applies to cases in which there is an abnormal, excessive inward curve (hyperlordosis) or a pronounced lack of curve (hyperlordosis).
-Less common are cases in which the curve is running in the wrong direction, also called reverse cervical lordosis, and cases involving a curve to the right or left.
+The term “cervical lordosis” normally applies to cases in which there is an abnormal, excessive inward curve (hyperlordosis) or a definite lack of curve (hyperlordosis).
+Less common are the cases in which the curve is increasing in the wrong direction.
+This condition is called reverse cervical lordosis.
+Also, these cases involve a curve to the right or left.

 If the curve of the spine is only mildly exaggerated and there isn’t any pain or other symptoms, medical treatment may not be necessary.

-When the curve is pronounced enough that it causes problems, the treatment approach often depends on the severity and the cause.
+When the curve is noticeable enough that it causes problems, the treatment option often depends on the severity and the cause.
 For example, lordosis caused by muscle weakness or being overweight often improve with simple interventions like weight management and exercises that strengthen the neck.